María Remedios del Valle: Career

 Little is known of del Valle's history after the war ended in 1818, until around 1826.
-It is known that her husband and two children were killed in the conflicts, though which specific actions is unclear.
+It is known that her husband and two children were killed in the conflicts, though their causes of death remain unclear.
 On 23 October 1826, she applied for compensation for services rendered by her family during the Argentine War of Independence, but her claim was denied.
 Poor health and age limited her ability to provide for herself, and del Valle began begging for food at convents in the city.
 General Juan José Viamonte discovered her in the streets in a deplorable condition and petitioned the legislature on her behalf to provide her with a pension.
-With the support of other generals, such as Anzoátegui, who was then a captain; General Eustaquio Díaz Vélez, who testified she served as a guerrilla fighter, as well as provider of aid to the wounded; and Colonel Hipólito Videla, who confirmed del Valle had been wounded and imprisoned at Ayohuma.
+Other generals showed their support for del Valle, such as Anzoátegui, who was then a captain; General Eustaquio Díaz Vélez, who testified that del Valle served as a guerrilla fighter and provider of aid to the wounded; and Colonel Hipólito Videla, who confirmed del Valle had been wounded and imprisoned at Ayohuma.
 An examination of del Valle's body confirmed that she had six scars evidencing she had been wounded by bullets and swords.

-Tomás de Anchorena, a member of the legislature also presented a case in her defense and the legislature agreed to grant del Valle a salary for the rank of captain of the infantry.
+Tomás de Anchorena, a member of the legislature, also presented a case in her defense and the legislature agreed to grant del Valle a salary for the rank of captain of the infantry.
 This was later elevated to compensation as a sergeant major of the cavalry.
 Del Valle was placed in inactive status, with full salary corresponding to her rank in 1830.
 She continued receiving a pension until her death in 1847, though records show that between 1836 and 1847, payment was made to Remedios Rosas.
 It is thought that she changed her name in gratitude to the governor of Buenos Aires, Juan Manuel de Rosas, for the granting of her pension.